 Preparing for a tummy tuck starts with getting your facts right regarding what this procedure is, and what it is not.
 The goal of abdominoplasty is to reshape and tighten the abdominal area.
 To do this, plastic surgeons may use liposuction to get rid of excess fat, as well as tighten the skin and strengthen weak muscles in the belly area.
 Keep in mind that abdominoplasty is not a weight loss procedure.
 This procedure is designed for both men and women and can be performed on adult individuals of any age.
 Gilbert AZ plastic surgeon Dr. LaBarbera recommends that you achieve and maintain your ideal weight goal for at least a year before undergoing abdominoplasty.
 The average cost of a tummy tuck will vary depending on the needs of the patient, the location of the procedure, and the skills of the plastic surgeons.
-Most patients can however expect to pay anywhere between $10,000 and $15,000 for this cosmetic surgery.

 2. Find a GREAT surgeon